xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201.md

 During the class, you will be actively working in a small group with your peer classmates.
 Here are a few tips on how to be a productive group member:
 * Be helpful when your peer has a question.
 Also don't hesitate to ask if you have a question.
 The best way to learn something is to teach it.
 * It is common that the class time is not enough for you to complete all the activities, so it would be a good idea to get together with your group members between classes to work on them.
-Use Miro as a common space to keep track of your group work.
 * Respect others' idea.
 Give everyone a chance to share their opinion.
 Do not dominate a conversation.

 ## Quizzes and Examinations

-  There will be a quiz every week on Thursday except for the first week.
+  There will be a quiz every week on Friday except for the first week.
 There will be one cumulative final exam.

 ## Evaluation